Gaining organizational effectiveness

 You cannot deploy software and update 3rd party applications to devices that are not under management (member of the Deploy action group).
 You also cannot provide full visibility of your environment without the tools being installed.

 High percentage indicates lack of 3rd party update process or current process is not working.
 High percentage indicates configuration drift and could indicate a wider issue(for example, all users have admin rights).

-Package gallery can also provide insight into the overall state of the environment before import.
+The Predefined Package Gallery can also provide insight into the overall state of the environment before import.

 If it takes you too long to deploy software and validate that it was applied, you are at risk of being exploited by the vulnerabilities that are addressed by that software.

 Tanium is great at sending the software catalog and deployments and getting visibility of the enterprise.
-Package building is simple and quick with Deploy and even more so with using the package gallery and starting with a pre-built template to edit or test directly.
+Package building is simple and quick with Deploy and even more so with using the Predefined Package Gallery and starting with a pre-built template to edit or test directly.